 Includes name index for Civil War soldiers and sailors, histories of Union and Confederate regiments, battles of the war, and other historical information.

 A searchable collection of articles published in the Charleston Mercury, The New York Herald, and The Richmond Enquirer between November 1860 - April 1865.
+Click here for a video tutorial about using this resource.

 Passenger list records covering the years of 1892-1924.